foko/api-docs/python/README.md

 **Foko Customer API - Python**

 > In order to proceed, an api key is required.
-This api key will need to be added to the header when making api requests
+This api key will need to be added to the header when making api requests.
+> This has been tested using Python 2.7.8.
+Using prior versions may result in SSL errors.

 The following libraries will be used in this example, ensure that they are imported: